ed2050/nicegui-docs/missing/index.md

 8. tailwind docs
 9. how to change page title dynamically  -- see https://github.com/zauberzeug/nicegui/discussions/1436#discussion-5528911
 10. dealing with multiple clients and refresh state (one browser multiple tabs)
+11. globals - state is same across _all_ clients / connections